martinvonz/jj/docs/FAQ.md

 Use `jj log -r ..`.
 The `..` [operator] lists all visible commits in the repo, excluding the root (which is never interesting and is shared by all repos).

+### Should I co-locate my repository?

+Co-locating a Jujutsu repository allows you to use both Jujutsu and Git in the same working copy.
+The benefits of doing so are:

+- You can use Git commands when you're not sure how to do something with Jujutsu, Jujutsu hasn't yet implemented a feature (e.g., bisection), or you simply prefer Git in some situations.

+- Tooling that expects a Git repository still works (IDEs, build tooling, etc.)

+The [co-location documentation describes the drawbacks](git-compatibility.md#co-located-jujutsugit-repos) but the most important ones are:

+- Interleaving `git` and `jj` commands may create confusing branch conflicts or divergent changes.

+- Jujutsu commands may be a little slower in very large repositories due to importing and exporting changes to Git.
+Most repositories are not noticeably affected by this.

+If you primarily use Jujutsu to modify the repository, the drawbacks are unlikely to affect you.
+Try co-locating while you learn Jujutsu, then switch if you find a specific reason not to co-locate.

 ### `jj` is said to record the working copy after `jj log` and every other command.
 Where can I see these automatic "saves"?

 Indeed, every `jj` command updates the current "working-copy" revision, marked